 Vacancies and promotions for Battalion Chiefs shall be governed by the rules and regulations adopted by the Bellevue Civil Service Commission.
-If the City intends to change the current Civil Service Rules in a manner that impacts vacancies and promotions, the City shall first give notice and an opportunity to bargain prior to making any such changes.

 In the case of promotions, if the candidate with the higher scores on the applicable Civil Service eligibility list is not appointed, the Fire Department shall draft a written explanation within seventy-two (72) hours after the appointment as to why another candidate was considered best qualified.
 This written explanation will be provided to the candidates with the higher scores but who were not appointed.